awesome-pro/neon-website/content/docs/ai/ai-vector-search-optimization.md

 ```

 <Admonition type="note">
-In the example above, `enable_seqscan=off` forces Postgres to use index scans.
+In the example above, `enable_seqscan=off` forces LangChainto use index scans.
 </Admonition>

 The output of this query appears as follows: